riccardogiorato/pocketbotanist/docs/README.md

 Using services such as custom-vision enabled a really high abstraction, even more than libraries such as Keras or TensorFlow Hub are useful but lack of the possibility to create quick experiments easily for everyone.

-I also discovered similar services to custom-vision such as [Lobe](https://lobe.ai/) or [Automl](https://cloud.google.com/automl/), still closed to the open public, are going to enable greater experiences lowering the required entry level of knowledge to start working with Machine Learning models.
+I also discovered similar services to custom-vision such as [Lobe](https://lobe.ai/) or [AutoML](https://cloud.google.com/automl/), still closed to the open public, are going to enable greater experiences lowering the required entry level of knowledge to start working with Machine Learning models.

-> "If AI really is going to change the world, then it seems obvious that the more people who get involved, the better — especially people outside the tech world." <cite> Mike Matas - co-founder of Lobe</cite>
+> "If AI really is going to change the world, then it seems obvious that the more people who get involved, the better — **especially people outside the tech world**." <cite> Mike Matas - co-founder of Lobe</cite>

 Here's the link to a full [Lobe review](https://www.theverge.com/2018/6/12/17452742/deep-learning-ai-learn-lobe-made-easy-coding) by The Verge.